 Hippo – 40% of visitors (2/5) reported sightings

 The MMNR is home to a whopping 4,000 hippos.
 So if you are on the lookout for hippos, your chances of seeing them are quite good.
 In fact, the population is so large, one study estimated that the Mara’s resident hippos add over 9 tonnes of faeces into the river every day!
 This partially digested plant matter releases large amounts of nutrients into the river.
 During dry periods, this can lead to sudden build-ups of oxygen, causing fish to die in large numbers.
 While this sounds bad, it provides an important source of food for birds and crocodiles.

 PANGOLIN – 0% OF VISITORS (0/5) REPORTED SIGHTINGS

 Pangolins live in woodlands and savannas that are within reach of water.
 They remain in their burrows during the day and come out at night to hunt.
 It is said that the best time to see a pangolin is after heavy rains.
 At this time they go searching for flying termites which emerge when the ground is soft.

 It is estimated that up to 200,000 plains zebra move between the Serengeti and Maasai Mara between August and September each year in search of good grazing.
-If you are lucky with the timing (which varies each year depending on the rainfall patterns), you can watch the millions of wildebeest and zebra running the gauntlet across the Mara river with Nile crocodiles lying in wait.
-The best time to spot zebra is between July and October (during the Great Migration) but you have a reasonably good chance of seeing them at other times of year as there is also a sizeable resident population.
+If you’re lucky with the timing (which varies each year depending on the rainfall patterns), you can watch the millions of wildebeest and zebra running the gauntlet across the Mara river with Nile crocodiles lying in wait.
+The best time to spot zebra is between July and October during the Great Migration.
+Although you have a good chance of seeing them at other times of year as there is a sizeable resident population.